MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **\<**file name extensions to display messages, comma separated**>**

+### To specify a different action for email messages without attachments

+By default, the value that you specify for OutlookUnlabeledCollaborationAction to warn, justify, or block pop-up messages applies to emails or attachments that don't have a label.
+You can refine this configuration by specifying another advanced client setting for email messages that don't have attachments.
+This additional client setting requires the preview version of the Azure Information Protection client.

+Create the following advanced client setting with one of the following values:

+- Warn messages:

+    - Key: **OutlookUnlabeledCollaborationActionOverrideMailBodyBehavior**

+    - Value: **Warn**

+- Justification messages:

+    - Key: **OutlookUnlabeledCollaborationActionOverrideMailBodyBehavior**

+    - Value: **Justify**

+- Block messages:

+    - Key: **OutlookUnlabeledCollaborationActionOverrideMailBodyBehavior**

+    - Value: **Block**

+- Turn off these messages:

+    - Key: **OutlookUnlabeledCollaborationActionOverrideMailBodyBehavior**

+    - Value: **Off**

+If you don't specify this client setting, the value that you specify for OutlookUnlabeledCollaborationAction is used for unlabeled email messages without attachments as well as unlabeled email messages with attachments.

 ### To specify the allowed domain names for recipients exempt from the pop-up messages